Up to 60% off sofas & mattresses — limited‑time deals.

 What we liked

-• Stable front edge for quick stand-ups
+• Front edge stays steady for perching and quick stand-ups

 Who it is best for